david-soliar/SATSolver/README.md

 A SAT solver implemented in Java using the DPLL algorithm with some optimizations.
 This project can be run via the CLI and includes a few tests to validate its functionality and correctness.

+> **Note:** Around 5,000 benchmark files are bundled with the project.
+As a result, installation or cloning may take slightly longer than usual.

 ## Installation

 ### Install Java and Maven (if needed)